-You must reference your information sources (i.e., identify the sources of any ideas, quotes, statistics or other materials, etc you have used or relied upon).
-To do this, you use a Referencing Style.
-There are many different styles and each has its own Style Manual.
+You must reference your information sources (i.e. identify the sources of any ideas, quotes, statistics, or other materials you have used or relied upon in your work).
+To do this, you use a referencing style.
+There are many different styles and each has its own style manual.

-Style manuals list rules on the content of your References as well as the layout (i.e. the formatting, capitalisation, indentation, punctuation, etc) of references.
-They also include examples of how to arrange and present your in-text references, or endnotes/footnotes, and Reference List or Bibliography.
+Style manuals list rules on the content (or elements) of your references as well as the layout (i.e. the formatting, capitalisation, indentation, punctuation, etc) of references.
+They also include examples of how to arrange and present your in-text references (author-date or footnotes) and reference list (also known as a bibliography).

 There are many different styles of referencing.
 Use the style which your School or Faculty specifies.
 Common styles used here at UON are indexed on the left of this page.